 Hunger arises on a nervous basis, I want to “jam” stress;

-Mood and energy jump during the day, there are declines in strength;
+Mood and energy jump during the day, and there are declines in strength;

-There are regular difficulties with sleep, concentration, memory;
+There are regular difficulties with sleep, concentration, and memory;

 It is not possible to lose weight in any way, fat accumulates on the stomach and waist.